 Prepare for Your Tour

-Onboard the majority of our tours, you'll have the opportunity to take home a one of a kind souvenir.
+After each tour, you'll have the opportunity to take home a one of a kind souvenir.
 Your tour's photos will be available for purchase on a USB thumb drive before you disembark.
 Forgot to grab one?
 Simply call or email our office.
 We maintain a library of photos from every tour since 2017 so you can purchase afterward if you change your mind.

-Feel free to bring your own camera to capture some amazing shots!
+Feel free to bring your own camera to capture some amazing shots as well!

 The Island Explorer vessels boast the best food and beverage in the San Juan Islands.
-Aboard the newest Island Adventures vessel – Island Explorer 5 – you'll find the South of the Border Cafe, serving up surfer burritos, tasty wraps, and a variety of other local offerings.
-Our other vessel –– Island Explorer 4 –– offers a simple but delicious menu featuring favorites like Ivar's clam chowder and Nathan's all-beef franks.
+Aboard the newest Island Adventures vessel – Island Explorer 5 – you'll find the South of the Border Cafe, serving up hefty burritos, tasty wraps, and a variety of other local offerings.
+Our other vessel –– Island Explorer 4 –– delivers a simple but delicious menu featuring favorites like Ivar's clam chowder and Nathan's all-beef franks.
 Feel free to leave the picnic basket at home!

 Whale Watching Guidelines